openwdl/wdl/SPEC.md

 Float read_float(File)
 ```

 Reads a file that contains only a numeric value and (optional) whitespace.
 After removing surrounding whitespace, the value must consist of an optional `+` or `-` followed by any form accepted for an [`Int`](#integer-literals) or [`Float`](#floating-point-literals) source literal.
 An integer-form value is converted to the corresponding `Float`.
-The source-literal radix and leading-zero rules apply, so hexadecimal and octal prefixes are supported but a legacy octal form such as `0755` is invalid.
+The source-literal radix and leading-zero rules apply, so hexadecimal, octal, and binary prefixes are supported but a legacy octal form such as `0755` is invalid.
 If the file contains a valid numeric value, that value is returned as a `Float`.
 If the file is empty, the value is outside the finite range of `Float`, or the file does not contain a single numeric value, an error is raised.

 **Parameters**